You have questions? We have answers.

 The Great Pacific Airshow will take place on October 4-6, 2019.
 This free event is open to the public all three days.
 Friday, October 4, 2019 is a practice day which means the performances may change from the main show on Saturday and Sunday.
 The flying takes place from noon - 4PM daily.
 The beach + street festival is open all day, the whole weekend, wrapping up around sundown.

 Who is performing this year?
 When will the schedule be released?

-This year’s show will be headlined by the United States Air Force Thunderbirds, who will be making their return to Huntington Beach.
-The Thunderbirds thrilled in 2016 and we're so excited to have them back.
-Sign-up for our email list now or check the website starting in August for announcements of featured air teams and performers.
+This year’s show will be headlined by the Canadian Forces Snowbirds, who will be making their return to Huntington Beach.
+The Snowbirds thrilled in 2017 and we're so excited to have them back.
+Sign-up for our email list now or check the website and social media for announcements of featured air teams and performers.

 Where is show center?
 Where is the best place to experience TGPA?

 Show center is located on the beach across from the Waterfront Hilton.
 With an aerial performance box of more than one mile long, anywhere along the beach north or south of this location will be a terrific spot to view the show!
 Show center will also feature upgraded seating, and multiple vendors providing food, beverage and souvenirs will be available throughout the beach.

 How can I hear the show’s announcer?

 The airshow announcing enhances the experience with background information on the aircraft and pilots, music and more.
 Once again iHeart Media will broadcast the airshow audio through the KFI AM 640 radio app.
 You can download it here - https://kfiam640.iheart.com/apps/ On the app, you’ll also be able to hear pilot interviews, details about the airshow, festival and more.